Spend Better < Spend Less < Make More

 - Electricity-free refrigeration devices to keep food more healthy and nutritious for a longer period of time.

-2) Reduce the costs of the necessities very poor people require by developing labor-saving and higher efficiency devices.
+2) Spend Less: Reduce the costs of the necessities very poor people require by developing labor-saving and higher efficiency devices.
 Examples:

 - Improved cook stove that reduces the amount of cooking fuel required for cooking, which in turn reduces the cost of purchasing fuel or the time required for gathering fuel.